Hoi An Itinerary - Best Attractions for your Bucket List

-Top Things to See and Do in Hoi An
+Things to Do and See in Hoi An's Old Town

 Cross the Japanese Bridge

 The Japanese Bridge has to be part of your Hoi An bucket list.
-The bridge was built in the 1590’s by the Japanese community to link them with the Chinese quarters across the river.
-It is the most famous tourist attractions in Hoi An and you should visit it both during the day, when you are able to admire its intricate ornaments as well as at night time when it is lightened by many colors.
+The bridge was built in the 1590s by the Japanese community to link them with the Chinese quarters across the river.
+It is the most famous tourist attractions in Hoi An and you should visit it both during the day when you can admire its intricate ornaments as well as at night time when many colors illuminate it.
 Crossing the bridge itself is free but sometimes you might be asked for a ticket since you need a ticket to enter the temple on its other side.

-Hoi An’s markets are wonderful so make sure to pay a visit!
-For the photography lovers, early morning is the best time of course to visit the Central Market.
+Hoi An’s markets are wonderful so make sure to visit them!
+For photography lovers, early morning is the best time of course to visit the Central Market.
 I love markets, and while I was wandering around Hoi An’s market, I was experiencing a sensory overload of the best kind.
 We are talking about millions of colors and smells, a variety of exotic fruit and vegetables and other delicacies I was curious about.
-I was trying to capture the perfect market scenery with my camera and maneuvering through the local shoppers and vendors while trying not to get run over by one of the hundreds of motorbikes).
-You can also find here some small kitchen utilities.
+I was trying to capture the local market scenery with my camera and maneuvering through the local shoppers and vendors while trying not to get run over by one of the hundreds of motorbikes.
+You can also find here some small kitchen utilities and other knick-knacks.
 I must confess I bought a few items (my cooking class included a tour of the market and the chef stopped at some of these shops) and they turned out to be a great purchase.
 At night it’s time to cross the bridge to the enchanting night market with its colorful lanterns and many souvenir and jewelry stands.
 This market is quite touristy but fun to browse around.

 Buy yourself a Tailor-Made Outfit

-Fine it’s not exactly the perfect attraction for photography lovers or foodies but you must buy yourself a tailor-made suit/outfit in Hoi An.
-There are many tailors all around the city and we bought a few dresses that were well worth the price.
+Hoi An is known for its lanterns, charming ancient town, and its tailors.
+So if you’ve always wanted to buy yourself a tailor-made suit/outfit, you are in the right place.
+There are many tailors all around the city and we bought a few dresses that were well worth the low price.

 Take a Photography Tour